Alpha Team (band)

 Alpha Team was an American musical rave duo from Chicago who had a pop and dance hit with the song "Speed".
 This song sampled the theme from Speed Racer and also included snippets of dialog from that show.
 The song peaked at #74 on the Billboard Hot 100, staying on that chart for eight weeks beginning in January 1993.
 "Speed" peaked at number 16 on the Australian ARIA charts.

-Selling more that 180,000 units, the success of this recording allowed its label, Strictly Hype Records, to stay in business and significantly expand with other artists.
+Selling more than 180,000 units, the success of this recording allowed its label, Strictly Hype Records, to stay in business and significantly expand with other artists.